What is FASD?

 • Bones

-• Acting out from frustration
+• Acting out due to frustration

-• Lack of understanding of consequences
+• Difficulty understanding consequences

-• Difficulties in classroom learning
+• Difficulty learning in a classroom setting

 How is FASD Diagnosed?